SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/asset-models.md

 2. In the dropdown select one or multiple allowed child asset models.
 3. The selected child asset models are then displayed under **Allowed child asset models** with the checkbox **Required** on the right.
    If the asset model requires this child asset model, select the checkbox.
 By default, it is clear.
-4. Click the remove icon next to the checkbox to remove the child asset model from the selected asset model.
+4. Click the remove icon <i class="dlt-c8y-icon-minus-circle text-danger icon-20"></i> next to the checkbox to remove the child asset model from the selected asset model.

 {{< c8y-admon-info>}}
 If you do not select and check a child asset model, then the asset cannot have any subassets.